-Player $\exists$ guesses some number $s \leq m$ of steps of which he claims that it is precisely the length of the computation of M on input x.
-Furthermore, $\exists$ guesses some state $q \in F{acc}$ , a Symbol $a \in \Sigma$ and a number $i \in \{0, ..., s\}$ , and he claims that the i-th symbol of the configuration $\underline{C}$ of M after the computation on x is (qa).
+Player \exists guesses some number $s \leq m$ of steps of which he claims that it is precisely the length of the computation of M on input x.
+Furthermore, \exists guesses some state $q \in F{acc}$, a Symbol $a \in \Sigma$ and a number $i \in \{0, ..., s\}$, and he claims that the i-th symbol of the configuration \underline{C} of M after the computation on x is (qa).
 (So players start inspecting the computation of M on x from the final configuration.)
-If M accepts input x, then obviously player $\exists$ has a possibility to choose all these objects such that his claims can be validated.
-Player $\forall$ wants to disprove the claims of $\exists$ .
-Now, player $\exists$ guesses symbols $a{-1}, a_0, a_1 \in \Gamma$ of which he claims that these are the symbols number i - 1, i and i + 1 of the predecessor configuration of the final configuration C. Now, $\forall$ can choose any of these symbols and demand, that $\exists$ validates his claim for this particular symbol.
+If M accepts input x, then obviously player \exists has a possibility to choose all these objects such that his claims can be validated.
+Player \forall wants to disprove the claims of \exists .
+Now, player \exists guesses symbols $a{-1}, a_0, a_1 \in \Gamma$ of which he claims that these are the symbols number i - 1, i and i + 1of the predecessor configuration of the final configuration C. Now, \forall can choose any of these symbols and demand that \exists validates his claim for this particular symbol.
 This symbol is now the symbol under consideration, while i is updated according to the movement of the (unique) head of M. Now, these actions of the players take place for each of the s computation steps of M on x.
-After s such steps, we check whether the recent symbol and the recent position are consistent with the initial configuration $C_0(x)$ .
-The only information that has to be stored in the memory is the position i on the tape, the number s which $\exists$ has initially guessed and the current number of steps.
+After s such steps, we check whether the current symbol and the current position are consistent with the initial configuration $C_0(x)$.
+The only information that has to be stored in the memory is the position i on the tape, the number s which \exists has initially guessed and the current number of steps.
 Therefore, the algorithm uses space at most $O(\log(m)) = O(n^k)$ which is polynomial in n.
-Moreover, if M accepts input x then obviously, player $\exists$ has a winning strategy for the computation game.
-If, conversely, M rejects input x, then the combination of all claims of player $\exists$ cannot be consistent and player $\forall$ has a strategy to spoil any (cheating) strategy of player $\exists$ by choosing the appropriate symbol at the appropriate
+Moreover, if M accepts input x then obviously player \exists has a winning strategy for the computation game.
+If, conversely, M rejects input x, then the combination of all claims of player \exists cannot be consistent and player

+\forall has a strategy to spoil any (cheating) strategy of player \exists by choosing the appropriate symbol at the appropriate computation step.
+Q.E.D.